Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 Substituting in the frame vector fields and eliminating the metric tensor from the left hand side, we arrive at an expression for the connection in terms of the metric:

-On a Riemannian manifold, the connection coefficients for the Levi-Civita connection in a coordinate basis $\Gamma^{\lambda}{}_{\mu\sigma}$ are called the \textbf{Christoffel symbols} .
-Thus the Christoffel symbols are determined by the partial derivatives of the metric, which means that in Riemann normal coordinates the Christoffel symbols vanish. \begin{framed} \sun{} The vanishing of the Christoffel symbols in Riemann normal coordinates is frequently used to simplify the derivation of tensor relations which are then, being frame-independent, seen to be true in any coordinate system or frame. \end{framed}
+On a (pseudo) Riemannian manifold, the connection coefficients for the Levi-Civita connection in a coordinate basis $\Gamma^{\lambda}{}_{\mu\sigma}$ are called the \textbf{Christoffel symbols} , and are sometimes denoted $\{\substack{\lambda\\ \mu\sigma } \}$ or $\{\substack{\mu\sigma\\ \lambda } \}$.
+At a point $p\in U\subset M$, an orthonormal basis for $T_{p}U$ can be used to form geodesic normal coordinates, which are then called \textbf{Riemann normal coordinates} .
+Recalling from Section \ref{subsec:Geodesics-and-normal-coordinates} that with zero torsion the connection coefficients vanish at $p$, we can apply the covariant derivative to the metric tensor to conclude that the partial derivatives of the metric $g_{\mu\nu}=\eta_{\mu\nu}$ all also vanish at $p$. \begin{framed} \sun{} The vanishing of the Christoffel symbols at the origin of Riemann normal coordinates is frequently used to simplify the derivation of tensor relations which are then, being frame-independent, seen to be true in any coordinate system or frame (and if the origin was chosen arbitrarily, at any point).
+In particular, the covariant and partial derivatives are equivalent at the origin of Riemann normal coordinates.\end{framed}